jhpyle/docassemble/_docs/fields.md

 "Continue" button.
 When the user presses "Continue," the variable indicated by `field` will be set to `True`.

+If you are using [`fields`] but you want the "Continue" button to set a variable to `True` the way that this [`question`] type does, use the [`continue button field`] specifier.

-# <a name="fields"></a>Setting multiple variables with one screen
+# <a name="fields"></a>Questions that collect one or more fields on a screen

-`fields` is used to present the user with a list of fields.
+So far, we have discussed [questions that set a single multiple-choice variable](#mconevar) and the use of [`field`] by itself to set a single variable to `True`.
+These are helpful when you are collecting `True` or `False` values or multiple choice values.
+However, **docassemble**'s primary tool for collecting information in is the `fields` specifier.  `fields` allows you to collect many different [types of information](#data types) and to collect more than one piece of information on a screen.

 {% include side-by-side.html demo="text-field-example" %}

-The `fields` must consist of a list in which each list item consists of one or more key/value pairs.
+The `fields` specifier must refer to a [YAML] list of one or more "fields".
+Each list item must consist of one or more key/value pairs.
 One of these keys ([typically](#label)) is the label the user sees, where the value associated with the key is the name of the variable that will store the user-provided information for that field.
 The other key/value pairs in the item (if any) allow you to modify how the field is displayed to the user.

-These field modifiers are distinguished from label/variable pairs based on the key; if the key is uses one of the names listed below, it will be treated as a field modifier; if it is anything else, it will be treated as a label.
+These field modifiers are distinguished from label/variable pairs based on the key; if the key uses one of the names listed below, it will be treated as a field modifier; if it is anything else, it will be treated as a label.

+The next section describes the different types of variables you can gather with `fields` and the different types of user interfaces you can use.

-# <a name="data types"></a><a name="input types"></a>Data types and input types in [`fields`]
+# <a name="data types"></a><a name="input types"></a>Data types and input types

-Within a [`fields`] question, there are many possible [`datatype`] values, which affect what the user sees and how the input is stored in a variable.
+Within a [`fields`] question, there are many possible [`datatype`] values that you can use.
+These affect what the user sees and how the input is stored in a variable.

 The possible values of [`datatype`] are: